tosti007/MMM-TouchNavigation/README.md

 }
 ````

+## An Example Module Configuration
+An example configuration file has been added to this repository, file `example-config.js`.

 ## Notes
 * **Important:** unfortunatly positioning this module as fullscreen will result in the menu floating top left.
 I currently do not know how to fix this but will look into it.
 If you know how don't hesitate to either write me or send me a pull request!
 * Profile name is case sensitive.